 Google has officially launched the Android Canary Release Channel, a new experimental platform giving developers early access to the in-progress Android features.

-This release is not for the faint-hearted; it’s aimed squarely at developers who want to explore what’s next before it’s even close to being finished.
+This release is aimed at developers who want to explore what’s next before it’s even close to being finished.

 Supported Devices